JuliaArrays/ShiftedArrays.jl/README.md

   missing   missing    missing    missing
 ```

-The parent Array as well as the amount of shifting can be recovered with `parent` and `indexshift` respectively.
+The parent Array as well as the amount of shifting can be recovered with `parent` and `shifts` respectively.

 ```julia
 julia> parent(s)